Twinjet: Introduction to transoceanic flights

 Since the 1990s, airlines have increasingly turned from four-engine or three-engine airliners to twin-engine airliners to operate transatlantic and transpacific flight routes.
 On a nonstop flight from America to Asia or Europe, the long-range aircraft usually follows a great circle route.
-Hence, in case of an engine failure in a twinjet (like Boeing 777), the twin-jet could make emergency landing in fields in Canada, Alaska, eastern Russia, Greenland, Iceland, or the British Isles.
+Hence, in case of an engine failure in a twinjet (like Boeing 777), the twin-jet could make emergency landings in fields in Canada, Alaska, eastern Russia, Greenland, Iceland, or the British Isles.
 The Boeing 777 has also been approved by the Federal Aviation Administration for flights between North America and Hawaii, which is the world's longest regular airline route with no diversion airports along the way.

 Other advantages

 On large passenger jets, the cost of the engines makes up a significant proportion of the plane's final cost.
 Each engine also requires separate service, paperwork, and certificates.
 Having two larger engines as opposed to three or four smaller engines will typically significantly reduce both the purchase and maintenance costs of a plane.

 Regulations governing the required thrust levels for transport aircraft are typically based upon the requirement that an aircraft be able to continue a takeoff if an engine fails after the takeoff decision speed is reached.
 Thus, with all engines operating, trijets must be able to produce at least 150% of the minimum thrust required to climb and quad-jets 133%.
 Conversely, since a twinjet will lose half of its total thrust if an engine fails, they are required to produce 200% of the minimum thrust required to climb when both engines are operating.
 Because of this, twinjets typically have higher thrust-to-weight ratios than aircraft with more engines, and are thus able to accelerate and climb faster.